HowToDoInJava

 }

-In Java, you can have two types of class.
+In Java, we can have two types of classes:

 1. Abstract class – These classes are abstract.
 These are incomplete classes.
 It means you cannot create an instance of this class.
 You can only extend these classes to complete their specification.